KevCui/raw-recipe/README.md

-raw-secret
+raw-recipe
 ==========

-This is a collection of Bash scripts, which are used to edit raw files
+This is a collection of Bash scripts, which are used to better cook RAW files from camera.

 ### cook-raw.sh